containerbuildsystem/atomic-reactor/CONTRIBUTING.md

 ## Merging Code

 Assuming your pull request fulfilled all the above criteria, your code is almost ready to merge.
-You just need to wait for one of the core devs of Atomic Reactor to give your pull request a "LGTM" and do the actual merge.
-If the core dev thinks something is wrong with your pull request, he'll tell you and let you fix it.
+You just need to wait for one of the core developers of Atomic Reactor to give your pull request a "LGTM" and do the actual merge.
+If the core developer thinks something is wrong with your pull request, they'll tell you and let you fix it.
 Discussion is always welcome!

-Current core devs are:
-* Jirka Popelka (@jpopelka)
-* Martin Milata (@mmilata)
-* Slavek Kabrda (@bkabrda)
-* Tim Waugh (@twaugh)
-* Tomas Tomecek (@TomasTomecek)